Hidradenitis suppurativa: Surgery

 When the process becomes chronic, wide surgical excision is the procedure of choice.

 Wounds in the affected area do not heal by secondary intention, and immediate or delayed application of a split-thickness skin graft is an option.

 Another option is covering the defect with a perforator flap.
 With this technique, the (mostly totally excised) defect is covered with tissue from an area nearby.
-For example, the axilla with a fully excised defect of 15 × 7 cm can be covered with a thoracodorsal artery perforator flap.
+For example, the axilla with a fully excised defect of 15 × 7 cm can be covered with a thoracodorsal artery perforator flap..
+A less invasive excision procedure called Skin-Tissue-sparing Excision with Electrosurgical Peeling or "STEEP" has also been developed for treating moderate to severe disease.

 Laser hair removal

-The 1064-nm wavelength laser for hair removal may aid in the treatment of HS.
-A randomized control study has shown improvement in HS lesions with the use of an Nd:YAG laser.
+The 1064 nm wavelength (near-infrared) laser for hair removal may aid in the treatment of HS.
+A randomized control study has shown improvement in HS lesions with the use of a Nd:YAG laser.

+Botox injection

+A 2022 study reported that administration of Botulinum toxin resulted in either clinical improvement or improved quality of life in 96.8% (n = 30/31) of HS patients.
+The level of evidence was moderate.
+It concluded that the treatment was a safe and potentially effective alternative for hidradenitis suppurativa patients resistant to standard-of-care therapies.

 Prognosis

-In stage III disease, as classified by the Hurley's staging system, fistulae left undiscovered, undiagnosed, or untreated, can rarely lead to the development of squamous cell carcinoma in the anus or other affected areas.
-Other stage III chronic sequelae may also include anemia, multilocalized infections, amyloidosis, and arthropathy.
+In stage III disease, as classified by Hurley's staging system, fistulae left undiscovered, undiagnosed, or untreated can rarely lead to the development of squamous cell carcinoma in the anus or other affected areas.
+Other stage III chronic sequelae may also include anemia, multi-localized infections, amyloidosis, and arthropathy.
 Stage III complications have been known to lead to sepsis, but clinical data are still uncertain.